Wireless microphone: History

+Shure Brothers claims that its Vagabond 88 system from 1953 was "the first handheld wireless microphone system for performers."
+Its transmitter used five subminiature vacuum tubes and could cover an area from 500 to 5,000 sqft (a line-of-sight distance of 15 to 40 ft from the receiver, depending on local electromagnetic interference), using FM at a carrier frequency of 2.1 MHz.
+At about the same time, Donald E. Thomas at Bell Labs described an experimental transmitter that used a single point-contact transistor as both oscillator and modulator and whose signal could be picked up by any commercial FM receiver.

 In 1957, the German audio equipment manufacturer Sennheiser, at that time called Lab W, working with the German broadcaster Norddeutscher Rundfunk (NDR), exhibited a wireless microphone system.
 From 1958 the system was marketed through Telefunken under the name of Mikroport.
 The pocket-sized Mikroport incorporated a dynamic moving-coil cartridge microphone with a cardioid pickup pattern.
 It transmitted at 37 MHz with a specified range of 300 ft.